Good intention

 The most ethical love spell focuses on becoming ready for healthy love, healing your heart, inviting mutual connection, strengthening trust, or attracting love generally rather than targeting a specific person.

-Affiliate, spiritual and safety disclosure: This article may contain affiliate links, including links to herbs, candles, ritual tools and books.
+Affiliate, spiritual and safety disclosure: This article may contain affiliate links, including links to herbs, candles, ritual tools, books and guided spiritual services.
 If you click and make a purchase, ChipJourney may earn a small commission at no extra cost to you.
 This guide is for spiritual, cultural and entertainment purposes only.
 It is not medical, mental-health, legal or relationship advice.
 Use herbs, candles, smoke and essential oils safely, respect consent and free will, and seek qualified support if you are in an unsafe or emotionally harmful relationship.

 Community